shijithpk/music-discovery/README.md

 * [playlist_ids_full.csv](playlist_ids_full.csv) which has a list of Spotify playlists you can aggregate
 * [cred_spotify.py](cred_spotify.py) where you'll place your Spotify developer credentials
 * [config_email.ini](config_email.ini) where you'll place your email credentials if you want be notified every week when the consolidated playlist is created
 * [master_list_online.csv](master_list_online.csv), which is a list of songs released recently.
-When you aggregate songs, you'll be checking them against this list to see if they've been featured in playlists earlier.
-It's been populated with tracks from the playlists I've been aggregating.
+When the script comes across a song, it will check the song against this list to see if it's been on playlists earlier.
+The csv's been populated with tracks from playlists I'm aggregating.
 * [further_ideas_1.py](further_ideas_1.py) and [further_ideas_2.py](further_ideas_2.py) for inspiration on how to customize update_script.py

 ### How to set it all up